-Please contact the Counseling Center at 502-852-6585 if you have further questions and/or concerns.
+Please contact the Counseling Center at 502-852-6585

 If you notice you are having a difficult time or generally feel stuck, it may be helpful to work with a trained therapist at the Counseling Center in an individual or group setting.
 People come into the Counseling Center to discuss a range of topics, including relationships, family, identities, grief and loss, depression, stress, and many more experiences and concerns.
 Sometimes it may be hard to identify why you feel overwhelmed or "not like yourself," and a therapist will collaborate with you to build a better understanding of what you are experiencing.

 All communication exchanged in the Counseling Center is confidential.
-Because information is confidential, in order to release information from a session or test, a client must provide written permission.
+Because information is confidential, in order to release information from a session or n assessment, a client must provide written permission.
 The exceptions to this policy include: if information relates to clear and imminent danger to an individual (client or others), if state law mandates reporting of information (threats of violence, abuse or neglect to children or a vulnerable adult population, violence between domestic partners), or if information is requested by court order.

 During individual counseling, a person works one-on-one with a therapist; whereas, in group counseling, a small group of people meet to interact and process together with a therapist.
 To find out more information about group counseling, check out the Groups tab.